 2) You Actually Have to Pay Back Your Student Loans

 Unfortunately, I didn’t just borrow money for tuition.
 I borrowed for living expenses too.
 Every semester, I’d get a fat check to live on for a few months.
 It felt like free money raining down!
 Intellectually, I knew I’d have to pay it back, but I was financially immature.
 Having never paid on a loan before, I didn’t realize what this loan would actually mean for my tiny paycheck.
+Once I graduated, I learned about servicing companies like FedLoan and Great Lakes who were waiting for me to start sending them money.
 Though my situation is bad enough, I had friends who borrowed for school then dropped out before graduating.
 Guess what…they had to pay those loans back too, even without the benefit of a degree.

 3) You Will (Probably) Care About Money Someday